 What is district heating exactly?
 It is the use of a centralised boiler to provide heat to a number of buildings using a network of pre-insulated pipes used to deliver heat in the form of hot water or steam, is also better known as district heating.
 This application uses either a heat only boiler, or the heat from a combined heat and power (CHP) plant.

 There are various advantages of district heating schemes when considering heating a number of buildings.
-If you would rather jump straight through to some of our successful case studies of the scheme, then go on and browse the country estate at Mornacott Farm, or the stunning wedding venue, The Great Barn, and not forgetting the private estate at Higher Combe on our case studies section.
+If you would rather jump straight through to some of our successful case studies of the scheme, then feel free to browse the luxury complex at Soho Member's Club, the country estate at Mornacott Farm, or the stunning wedding venue, The Great Barn, and not forgetting the private estate at Higher Combe on our case studies section.

 Biomass per se offers CO2 savings of 96% and fuel cost savings of 50%-80% versus fossil fuels.
 District heating schemes, as they increase in size, become progressively more cost effective over individual boilers.

 A district heating scheme can be split into zones, with clusters of houses and buildings supplied by a single boiler, enabling large savings in installation and operating costs, as well as providing flexibility in multiple site options and operations.

 Where the installation can be on a scale of 50-400kW, large energy savings can be multiplied across multiple units, buildings or zones.